-Thirkell Consulting Engineers & Building Design provides professional structural, civil engineering and design consultancy services.
+Thirkell Consulting Engineers & Building Design provides professional structural, civil engineering and building design consultancy services.
 Based in Cairns, Australia, we can service the tropical region of Queensland, Papua New Guinea and the South Pacific.
 We service projects with construction values up to $20M and work in partnerships where our skills add value to larger projects.

 Main clients are private developers, builders, other design and engineering firms and local Councils.
 Clients with difficult land sites, complicated structures, refurbishment that requires detailed engineering knowledge or using new technology will benefit from our depth of experience.